ibm-cloud-docs/containers/cs_health.md

 9. Apply the webhook to your Kubernetes API server by refreshing the cluster master.
 It might take several minutes for the master to refresh.
   ```
-  ibmcloud ks cluster-refresh --cluster <cluster_name_or_ID>
+  ibmcloud ks apiserver-refresh --cluster <cluster_name_or_ID>
   ```
   {: pre}

 10. While the master refreshes, [provision an instance of {{site.data.keyword.la_full_notm}} and deploy a logging agent to every worker node in your cluster](/docs/services/Log-Analysis-with-LogDNA/tutorials?topic=LogDNA-kube#kube).
+The logging agent is required to forward logs from inside your cluster to the {{site.data.keyword.at_full_notm}} service.

 11. After the master refresh completes and the logging agents are running on your worker nodes, you can [view your Kubernetes API audit logs in {{site.data.keyword.at_full_notm}}](/docs/services/Activity-Tracker-with-LogDNA?topic=logdnaat-getting-started#gs_step4).